 - pinch of nutmeg

 - 1/2 cup (85 grams) mini vegan chocolate chips

 - In a medium pot over low heat, stir together the coconut oil, almond butter, maple syrup and salt.

 - Stir occasionally until the coconut oil is melted.

 - Turn the heat up to medium, and while stirring constantly, bring the mixture to a full boil.

-- Remove from the heat and stir in the vanilla, cinnamon and nutmeg and stir.
+- Remove from the heat and stir in the vanilla.

 - Stir in the oats and raisins until well combined.

 - After adding the vanilla, stir in the oats and let the mixture sit for about 10-20 minutes so that it's not so hot that it melts the chocolate chips.
 Then stir in the chocolate.

 - Use a medium cookie scoop to scoop out balls of the mixture onto a piece of parchment paper.
 They'll firm up after a few hours at room temperature (provided your home isn't super warm) or you can chill them to firm them up quicker.